jamesnoria/jamesnoria/README.md

 # Hi amigo :wave:
 Welcome to my Github profile.
-I'm James Noria, a system engineer student but with a lot of passion for programming languages such as Python and Javascript, where I've been developing some projects to improve my skills.
+I'm James Noria, a software developer with an special focus on Backend services.

 (Some of my projects are on [Gitlab](https://gitlab.com/jamesnoria))